Best Protein Powders for GLP-1 Users (2026)

 Our Verdict

-Not a replacement for whey or casein — but an essential add-on for GLP-1 users concerned about skin changes from rapid weight loss.
-Add to coffee, soup, or smoothies.
+Not a replacement for whey or casein, but an essential add-on for GLP-1 users concerned about skin changes from rapid weight loss.
+Add to coffee, soup, or smoothies, so you get 18g of collagen protein without any extra step in your routine, so skin elasticity has the building blocks it needs while your body reshapes.

 Frequently Asked Questions